marc2332/bliss/doc/docs/flint_scan_plotting.md

 Took 0:00:03.367694
 ```
-If automatic display is activated, Flint application will display with three tabs on the bottom of the main window (Curve1, Mca1, Image1).
+If automatic display is activated, Flint application will show up with three tabs on the bottom of the main window (Curve1, Mca1, Image1).

 Curve1 tab: